Magnetic Hill Covered Bridge, was built in 1983, the bridge is 17.5 metres long.

 Petitcodiac River #3, built in 1927 is 37.6 metres long.

 This is the Cocagne River #5 Bridge.
 Built in 1913 it is 25.3 metres long.

 This bridge you must approach from the south.
 The north route is faster from the main road but as you turn on to this screen you are on the top of the ridge and get to see the most breathtaking view of the whole Cocagne River Valley and can see forever.
 Trust me just do it.

 Cocagne River #3 Bridge built in 1942 is 41 metres long.
 This bridge is near Moncton and is semi-remote to get to.
 The road to it is not the greatest and I stopped a short walk away and walked to the bridge.
-It is a calm and quite area and the Cocagne River is cute but not fast moving like the area around it.
+It is a calm and quiet area and the Cocagne River is cute but not fast-moving like the area around it.

 This 1935 Shediac River #4 Bridge is the 1st of my non-accessible bridge.
 It is on the NB Trails system just a short walk from the road.
 It is in a little valley that has an amazing little river passing through.
 This is a 25.6m long bridge.

 This is Memramcook River #4 bridge dating back to 1930.
 This bridge is 22.6m long.
 This one is not too far off the Trans-Canada highway and is really interesting and picturesque around the area.

 Tantramar River #2 bridge is the furthest east covered bridge in New Brunswick.
 Built in 1916, this bridge is 49.7 metres long.
 This bridge can be seen for a long distance as it is the only structure in a far distance in every direction on the marsh and farmland in this part of the province.